Best Flybarless System

 The lineup of Spirit System's FBL units have been growing in popularity over the past few years and are fast becoming the most popular FBL choice among many of my visitors that have contacted me.

-They have 3 different flybarless systems to choose from based on your particular needs from the tiny uSpirit that will work with 130 to 250 size helicopters, up to their newest Spirit 2 that will work with 250 to 800 size machines.
+Spirit has 3 different flybarless systems to choose from based on your particular needs from the tiny uSpirit that will work with 130 to 250 size helicopters, up to their newest Spirit 2 that will work with 250 to 800 size machines.

 Spirit's lineup utilizes fast and powerful dual core 32 Bit ARM processors and have intelligent vibration analysis, data logging, along with rescue/bail out which by all accounts is very similar to Bavarian Demon's rescue algorithms.
 Setting a hard deck and geolink safe flying envelope / return to home options as well with their GPS add on module.